JSsixtyfour/smashremix/readme.md

 ## New Music Added
 - Dozens of new music tracks featuring some new instruments added.

-### 360 Degree Pause Camera
+### Improved Pause Camera
-- Allows the camera to be rotated freely while the game is paused.
+- Allows the camera to be zoomed, moved and rotated freely while the game is paused.
+- A and B to zoom, C buttons to move.

 ### Crash Debugger
 - When a game crash occurs, attempts to display a screen with detailed information on what went wrong.